Actify

 Event announcement

 ⚡ Lightning Trivia — [Day] at [Time] 15 minutes.
 10 questions.
-Zero stakes.
-Topics: mix of pop culture, random facts, and 'things about our team.'
+Zero stakes — just a good time.
+Topics: pop culture, random facts, and a few questions about our own team.
 Join: [video link] Can't make it?
-No worries — we'll post the questions in the thread after so you can play async.
+No worries — we'll share the questions in the thread after so you can play async.

 Record the scores but keep the leaderboard light.
 'Congratulations [Name], you know an unsettling amount about 90s movies' works better than a formal ranking.